zhanglab/psamm/docs/tutorial/fpp.rst

 The graph-based representation contains two sets of nodes, with one set representing the metabolites in the model, and the other set representing reactions.
-These nodes are connected through edges that are determined based on element transfer patters predicted through using the `FindPrimaryPairs` algorithm.
+These nodes are connected through edges that are determined based on element transfer patterns predicted through using the `FindPrimaryPairs` algorithm.
 The ``vis`` command provides multiple options to customize the graph representation of the metabolism, including changing network perspectives, customizing node labels, changing node colors, etc.